ni/niveristand-custom-device-handbook/docs/Custom_Device_Types.md

 ![](images/Inline-Async_Engine_lvlib_RT_Driver.jpg)

+**Note:** Data must be consumed from the RT FIFOs at a fast enough rate or the mechanism will overflow.

 ### Inline Model Interface

 The Inline Model Interface custom device template also has a state machine/action engine architecture.
 The template uses an uninitialized Feedback Node for iterative data transfer.